-At bottom, the VDOC's position reflects a preferred policy outcome, and not an interpretation of the law that gives effect to its unambiguous plain language.
+At bottom, the Respondents' position reflects a preferred policy outcome, and not an interpretation of the law that gives effect to its unambiguous plain language.
 This Court has recently cautioned courts against such interpretations:

 [J]udicial review does not evaluate the propriety, wisdom, necessity and expediency of legislation.
 When a statutory text speaks clearly on a subject, effect must be given to it regardless of what courts think of its wisdom or policy.
 Courts committed to neutral principles of interpretation are not free to pave over bumpy statutory texts in the name of more expeditiously advancing a policy goal.
-Divinations of the spirit or reason of the law and vague invocations of statutory purpose cannot take precedence over a clearly worded statutory text.
+Divinations of the spirit or reason of the law and vague invocations of statutory text.

 Appalachian Power Co., 876 S.E.2d at 358 (internal quotations and citations omitted, cleaned up).
-The Budget Item is a clearly worded piece of legislation that neither requires nor permits a court to rewrite its plain language.
-Accordingly, the circuit court erred in reaching beyond the plain language of Budget Item 404(R) to add a retroactivity provision, fundamentally changing the nature of the provision from that which the General Assembly actually mandated.
+Accordingly, the circuit court erred in reaching beyond the plain language of Budget Item 404(R) to add a retroactivity provision, fundamentally changing the nature of the provision from that which the General

+Assembly actually mandated.

-D. THE CIRCUIT COURT ERRED IN IMPLICITLY HOLDING THAT THE RETROACTIVE APPLICATION OF BUDGET ITEM 404(R)(2) DOES NOT VIOLATE THE EX POST FACTO OR DUE PROCESS CLAUSES OF THE U.S. AND VIRGINIA CONSTITUTIONS.
+IV.
+THE CIRCUIT COURT ERRED IN IMPLICITLY HOLDING THAT THE RETROACTIVE APPLICATION OF BUDGET ITEM 404(R)(2) DOES NOT VIOLATE THE EX POST FACTO OR DUE PROCESS CLAUSES OF THE U.S. AND VIRGINIA CONSTITUTIONS.

-Although the circuit court did not explicitly reach the question of whether the retroactive application of Budget Item 404(R) would run afoul of the Ex Post

-Facto or Due Process clauses of the U.S. and Virginia Constitutions, 12 a holding that it does not is implicit in the court's ruling.
+Although the circuit court did not explicitly reach the question of whether the retroactive application of Budget Item 404(R) would run afoul of the Ex Post Facto or Due Process clauses of the U.S. and Virginia Constitutions,9 a holding that it does not is implicit in the court's ruling.
 Courts must construe statutes "in such a manner as to avoid a constitutional question wherever this is possible."
 Eaton v.
 Davis, 176 Va.
 330, 339 (1940).
 Construing Budget Item 404(R) to operate only prospectively eliminates any constitutional concerns that might arise.
-The court erred in ignoring these serious concerns arising from its interpretation of the Budget Item.
+The court erred in ignoring these serious concerns implicated by its interpretation of the Budget Item.